(4540 – 542 million years ago)

 What’s in a name?

 The term ‘Precambrian’ was originally used to refer to any rocks older than the Cambrian Period.
-Unlike the Cambrian, Silurian etc it is neither a ‘period’ nor an ‘era’ in the strict sense of these terms.
+Unlike the Cambrian, Silurian etc it is not a ‘period’ nor is it strictly an ‘era’ in the formal geological sense.
 The Precambrian accounts for 90% of the age of the Earth and is nowadays subdivided into many ‘eons’.